 NOTE: Names and images have been changed for confidentiality.

-Ali graduated and when she got two competing job offers, she had no idea how to compare the employee benefits packages.
-That's when she realized that corporate finance and personal finance were two totally different things.
+When Jason got two competing job offers upon graduating, he had no idea how to compare the employee benefits packages.
+That's when he realized that corporate finance and personal finance were two totally different things.
 They don't teach you about 401(k) plans in business school!

-Once I compared the two offers for her, it was clear that despite one of the jobs offering a higher salary, the job with the lower salary was a much better opportunity when looking at the total compensation package.
-I taught Ali all about her 401(k) plan, vesting schedule, stock options, and helped her pick the best health insurance plan, and.
-We made sure she would elect to make the best use of all the other benefits offered as well.
+Once I compared the two offers for him, it was clear that despite one of the jobs offering a higher salary, the job with the lower salary was a much better opportunity when looking at the total compensation package.
+I taught Jason all about his 401(k) plan, vesting schedule, stock options, and helped him pick the best health insurance plan for his situation.

-Through identifying the truly best compensating job and optimizing her benefits, Ali saved thousands of dollars in her first year on the job.
+Through identifying the job with the "true" best offer and optimizing his benefits, Jason saved thousands of dollars in his first year on the job and feels more confident about how to handle his employee benefits decisions.

 Kyle & Claire - The Young Family with Competing Priorities